 Rushing to catch a train in Brindisi, Italy, I tripped and fell crossing the road with a 60-litre backpack!
 I ended up like a turtle in the middle of the road with legs and arms flailing in the air.
 Thank goodness I had lots of help getting back up again!

 I always wash new clothes before wearing them.
 In Rome, I wore knee-long blue jeans in summer on a tour when it was very hot and sunny.

 Everyone in my party was in shorts.
 Suddenly, it started to rain hard, and my pants started to bleed – my legs turned blue!

 When we got to the Coliseum, the rain stopped, and we continued the tour, but when we arrived at the hotel, everyone was looking at my blue legs.

 15. A Parting Gift From My Cat (Coralie)

-I had to send the entire contents of my suitcase to the hotel laundry that afternoon – and beg for express service so I would have something smart to wear to my Monday morning meetings!
+I had to send the entire contents of my suitcase to the hotel laundry that afternoon – and beg for express service so I would have something fresh to wear to my Monday morning meetings!